Our current projects

 Margret Knoche spent three weeks working on the Namibia Support Association’s projects in Okombahe and the surrounding area.

-Many individual projects, such as the toy library (an educational toy lending service) in the kindergarten, were further developed for the beginning, burglar-proof windows and doors and shelves for the toys were purchased.
+Many individual projects, such as the Toy Library (an educational toy lending service) in the kindergarten, were further developed for the beginning, and burglar-proof windows and doors and shelves for the toys were purchased.

-A second kindergarten in Okombahe was given a shade roof so that the children can play outside in the heat even in summer.
+A second kindergarten in Okombahe received a shade roof so that the children can play outside in the heat even in summer.

 She visited many existing projects and developed them further with the local staff.